Akshaj000/Akshaj000/README.md

-# Hi there, I'm Akshaj S.R! 👋
+# Hi there, I'm Akshaj! 👋

 I am a third-year B.Tech student with a passion for learning and exploring solutions.
 Currently, I work part-time as a software developer at Traboda CyberLabs, contributing to cybersecurity-related products.
 I enjoy traveling and connecting with nature, which fuels my creativity.